"Vancouverism" is an internationally known term that describes a new kind of city living.

 The Zoning and Development By-law 3575 establishes regulations for the development of land in the City of Vancouver.

-Learn how rezoning works, find rezoning applications and give your feedback, and learn how to apply for a rezoning.
+Find rezoning applications and give your feedback, learn about the rezoning process, and apply for rezoning.

 View information on active development permit applications in the city by address.